Your online presence, or lack of it, matters in executive job search.

 Keep adding new content to new web pages, refreshing static profiles to align with your changing career needs, and posting real-time content on social media.
 The more relevant information found about you online, the more your social proof and credibility as a candidate rise.

-Given the fragile state of employment today, you could suddenly find yourself in job search.
+As secure as you may feel in your current job, you could suddenly find yourself in job search.
 If you’ve done nothing while you were employed to build your online presence, you’ll have a hard time catching up with your competitors who knew enough to keep at it all along.

 It takes time for the content you post online to gain traction in search engines.
 Don’t wait until you’re hit with a layoff to post some slapdash content online.
 Savvy executives know that jobs are no longer permanent and a strong online presence is no longer optional.
 They keep working on their online presence, even while they’re employed.